ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 **Pokémon compatibility**
 > Source(s): [Mixone (2024)](https://discord.com/channels/446824489045721090/468060243688161300/1268200787251564584)

-The compatibility table can be found at offest `0x0` (this is the entire file).
+The compatibility table can be found in `waza_oshie.bin` at offest `0x0` (this is the entire file).
 In HGSS each Pokémon ID uses 8 bytes.

 The format of the bytes is as follows: `AA BB CC DD EE FF GG HH`, where:
 - `AA` : Binary true/false definition for tutorable moves 01-08